avian & livestock assay data sheet

 Milleri, Mutans, and Mitis groups.

-Help ensure that flocks are free of
+Help ensure that facilities are free of these

 Early prevention of spread of

 manganese-dependent superoxide dismutase.
 J.

 0.2 ml culture, or 0.2 ml EDTA whole blood, or nasopharyngeal swab, or